Elektrobit/elos/cmocka_extensions/documentation/documentation.md

 ![Weak Library Creation](images/weak_mocking_library.png "Weak Library Creation")

-An exact copy of the libraries object file is created with `objcopy`, with just a symbol alias, with the prefix `__genuine`, for all global symbols added.
+An exact copy of the libraries object file is created with `objcopy`, with just a symbol alias, with the prefix `__real`, for all global symbols added.
 Then in a second step all the original global symbols are marked as weak, so they will be replaced if in the linking step there is another definition of that symbol, instead of throwing an error.

 The symbol table of the original library: